-The top-down approach to goal setting is where the top management (such as CEOs) identifies the strategic goals to support the organizational mission.
+The top-down approach to goal setting is where the top management (such as CEOs) identifies the strategic goals to support the organizational mission, including those related to Incentive Compensation Management.
 These strategic goals are then passed down to the mid and operating level managers.
 It’s the job of the team manager to break down broad goals assigned by the top management into small objectives for their team.

 In simple terms, the “Big Boss” tells you what needs to be accomplished.
 It’s you who have to accomplish the goals with the help of your team.

 Studies suggest that about 50 percent of the Fortune 500 companies currently use or have used the Top-Down Approach.
 This approach works well for people or teams that are new in the organization and need close supervision to meet their goals.

 How many people a team would need to meet the annual sales goal?
 What can we create with the tools and resources available at present?

 Example of a Bottom-up Approach Goal Setting: How can we use the new programming language Python to create a fresh line of SaaS products.

 When it comes to the Bottom-Up Approach for goal-setting, you need to look no further than the most successful innovator of the century — Google!
 The “20 percent time” is the company’s initiative to encourage engineers to work on something that both company and the individual can benefit from.
 This means that if you have a great idea, you always have time to run with it.
 Gmail Adsense, Google News, and GTalk — were all born out of 20 percent time.